Khademul Bashar: Death and legacy

 Khademul Bashar died on 1 September 1976 in an air crash.
-He was attending the inauguration of the Flying Instructors School at Tejgaon in Dhaka on a Air Tourer.
+He was attending the inauguration of the Flying Instructors School at Tejgaon in Dhaka on an Air Tourer.
 On its maiden flight, an NZAI Air Tourer rolled over and crashed nose down into the airfield.
-Both the pilot, Squadron Leader Mofizul Haq and Bashar were killed instantly.
+Both the pilot, Squadron Leader Mofizul Haq, and Bashar were killed instantly.

-The BAF base at Tejgaon, Dhaka has been renamed Base Bashar in his honour.
+The BAF base at Tejgaon, Dhaka, has been renamed Base Bashar in his honour.